 What to expect during your procedure?

 Breast asymmetry correction is performed in a hospital under general anaesthesia.
 Each procedure is tailored to the patient, depending on their needs and level of asymmetry.
-Some patients may need more than one type of surgery in order to have the desired effect.
-The length of the surgery will depend on which methods your surgeon uses, as discussed in your consult.
+Some patients may need more than one type of surgery.
+The length of the surgery will depend on which method the surgeon uses, as discussed in your consultation.

-Depending on their shape and size, you may need surgery on one or both of your breasts.
+Depending on the breast shape and size, you may need surgery on one or both of your breasts.
 The different options include:

 Breast Augmentation

 Breast augmentation makes the breast or breasts larger with implants.
-Inserting implants into one or both of your breasts can help create the desired fullness.
-Implants can be round or teardrop, smooth or textured, and saline or silicone.
-You can discuss these options with your surgeon prior to surgery.
-Different sized implants can be inserted into each breast to restore symmetry.
+Inserting implants into one or both of your breasts can help increase volume.
+Implants can be round or teardrop, smooth or textured.
+You can discuss these options with the surgeon prior to surgery.
+Different implants of different sizes can be inserted into each breast to achieve symmetry.

 Breast Reduction

-Breast reduction can be helpful for women who are concerned about one or both breasts being too large.
-The surgeon removes excess skin and fat to make the breasts smaller and more even.
-This surgery can also alleviate shoulder and back pain in women with large breasts.
+Breast reduction is suitable for patients who are concerned about one or both breasts being too large.
+This surgical procedure involves removing excess skin and fat to make the breasts smaller and symmetrical.
+This surgery can also help alleviate shoulder and back pain caused by excessive breast size and weight.

 Breast Lift

-A breast lift improves the position of the breast on the chest wall and reduces their “sagging” look.
-Your surgeon can perform a breast lift on its own or with augmentation or reduction.
-On its own, this breast asymmetry correction method is also useful for raising nipples that are low or facing downwards.
+A breast lift changes the position of the breast on the chest.
+The surgeon can perform a breast lift alone or with augmentation or reduction.
+This breast asymmetry correction method is also used for raising nipples that are low or facing downwards.

 Fat Transfer

-During a fat transfer, the surgeon takes fat grafts from other areas of the body and transfers them to the breast to improve the shape.
+During a fat transfer, the surgeon takes fat grafts from other areas of the body and transfers them to the breast to add volume.
 This process increases the size of the breasts with fat from your own body.
-Some women favour this approach to breast enhancement over implants.

 Nipple Repositioning

-Also called nipple reshaping, this involves surgically correcting nipple issues caused by stretched skin or natural unevenness.
+Also called nipple reshaping, this involves surgically correcting nipple issues caused by stretched skin.
 It can address size and asymmetry, as well as nipples that are inverted or protruding.
-The surgery restores the nipples to a normal shape and position on the breasts.